 Although unfortunate, attorney malpractice can occur at law firms of all sizes and in the full spectrum of legal practice areas.
-Whether the attorney wrongdoing that damaged your case was due to negligence, incompetence — or was deliberate sabotage — you have the right to legal recourse.
+Whether the attorney wrongdoing that damaged your case was due to negligence, incompetence, or worse, then you have the right to legal recourse.

-At Stanford, Ryan And Associates, APC we handle a broad range of legal malpractice cases, including those related to corporate law, probate and estate planning, tax law, litigation and conflict of interest.
+We handle a broad range of legal malpractice cases, including those related to corporate law, bet the company litigation, probate and estate planning, tax law, litigation, contracts and conflict of interest.
 Our San Diego law firm is dedicated full time to assisting clients throughout California with significant legal malpractice cases.
 If you are a lawyer who believes their clients are victims of malpractice you should call us today instead of giving your client advice.
 The statute of limitations is a major issue and you do not want to give your client the wrong advice!”

 What Is Legal Malpractice?

-Legal malpractice refers to an attorney’s negligence; breach of fiduciary duty; or breach of contract that causes financial harm to a client or case.
+Legal malpractice refers to an attorney’s negligence; breach of fiduciary duty; or breach of contract that causes financial harm to a client.
 Examples include the following:

-- Neglect — accepting cases that are outside the attorney’s normal practice areas, missing filing deadlines, failing to conduct sufficient discovery or designate witnesses, and failing to convey settlement offers.
+- Incompetence — accepting cases that are outside the attorney’s normal practice areas, missing filing deadlines, failing to conduct sufficient discovery or designate witnesses, and failing to convey settlement offers.

-- Intentional wrongdoing — attorney fraud and mishandling of funds, overbilling, misuse of client trust accounts or client funds, theft, abandonment, etc.
+- Intentional wrongdoing — attorney fraud and mishandling of funds, over-billing, misuse of client trust accounts or client funds, theft, commingling of funds, and self dealing.

-- Drafting errors — substantial errors in contracts, agreements, estate plans, nuptial agreements, purchase agreements, and other documentation
+- Drafting errors — substantial errors in contracts, agreements, estate plans, nuptial agreements, purchase agreements, and other documentation.

 How Is Legal Malpractice Proven?

-In order to prove there has been conduct below the standard of care, or a breach of legal duty of care, you must show that the attorney’s actions are not just poor case preparation and strategy, but are instead errors that ethical, reasonable lawyers would not make.
-Also, a finding of legal malpractice requires proof regarding what would have happened if the attorney had not been negligent or fraudulent.
+In order to prove there has been conduct below the standard of care, or a breach of fiduciary duty, you must show that the attorney actually caused financial harm.
+The errors must be of the type that competent lawyers would not make in the same community.
+Also, a finding of legal malpractice requires proof regarding what would have happened if the attorney had not breached the standard of care.
 This search for causation requires knowledgeable and skilled representation with experience in research and discovery as well as at trial.
 These cases are defended by some of the best lawyers that insurance companies can buy and each case requires expert testimony.

-With more than five decades of combined experience with attorney malpractice cases and litigation, our principal attorneys can provide a painstakingly thorough review of the facts in the original case.
-Our primary objectives will be to find the evidence necessary to prove legal malpractice, and then be strong advocates for your case at trial.
+With significant experience with attorney malpractice cases, fees disputes, and complex civil litigation, our principal attorney can provide a thorough review of your case if retained.
+Our primary objective is to find the evidence necessary to prove legal malpractice, while being strong advocates for your case.